david-g-williams/hbase-edn/README.md

               [hbase.schema]
               [hbase.table])

-Create a config object with an optional map of additional options.
+Create a config object.
+The first argument can also be a map of additional key value pairs.

-    (def config
-        (hbase.config/create))

-    (def config
+    (def config (hbase.config/create))
-        (hbase.config/create additional-options))

-Create a table.
+Create a table

     (hbase.schema/create-table config "t1" "f1" "f2")

-Connect to the table, config argument is optional.
+Connect to the table, config argument is optional

-    (def table
-        (hbase.table/connect "t1" config))
+    (def table (hbase.table/connect "t1" config))

 Insert records